-- Far and away the biggest obstacle to all three nature-based blue carbon wedges is the still-sparse science behind net long-term blue carbon sequestration programs, the very large uncertainties that result, and continuing questions about whether and how robust long-term sequestration would prove to be. - Projects and pilots are widely underway in the coastal area, and attention is focused on using sovereign blue bonds and other tools to move national scale blue carbon conservation instruments.
+robust long-term sequestration would prove to be.

+- Projects and pilots are widely underway in the coastal area, and attention is focused on using sovereign blue bonds and other tools to move national scale blue carbon conservation instruments.
 All need work on most elements of the high-quality carbon credit front. - Macroalgae is easy to grow in vast quantities, but ideas about net long-term storage at large volumes remain less clear.
-Deep ocean disposal has been suggested, but the consequences of using that approach at large scales remain uncertain. - In the open ocean, there has been considerable interest for many economics-to how much kelp could be grown.
-Macroalgae grow unquestionably fast, but they are highly sought after as food, both for humans and farmed herbivores, and also as a chemical feedstock.
-New carbon sequestration must be based upon initial absorption and then processing and storage that achieve high-quality carbon sequestration outcomes.
+Deep ocean disposal has been suggested, but the consequences of using that approach at large scales remain uncertain. - In the open ocean, there has been considerable interest for many years in fertilization using natural or engineered approaches, yet the consequences for net sequestration (getting carbon to depth) remain uncertain. - There is interest but not a clear governance pathway for accelerating whale conservation and protecting mesopelagic fishes, which are key actors in moving carbon deeper and faster.
+Likewise, there is interest in reframing fisheries goals at high latitudes to maximize

-Open ocean blue carbon: Global high latitude regions Coastal blue carbon: Belize, Mexico Macroalgal culture: China
+Coastal blue carbon: Belize, Mexico Macroalgal culture: China

-- Better understanding of key uncertainties in each pathway to determine what is required to achieve net carbon sequestration in forms and at scales that could qualify as high-quality carbon credits. - Foster climate resilient fishery management and conservation to improve standing stock biomass of key large-bodied marine animals. - Map and quantify the suite of co-benefits attainable from oceanbased natural solutions that provide both carbon and other ecosystem benefits. - Blue carbon markets are developed with appropriate scientific benchmarks.
+- Better understanding of key uncertainties in each pathway to determine what is required to achieve net carbon sequestration in forms and at scales that could qualify as high-quality carbon credits. - Foster climate resilient fishery management and conservation to improve standing stock biomass of key large-bodied marine animals. - Map and quantify the suite of co-benefits attainable from ocean-based natural solutions that provide both carbon and other ecosystem benefits. - Blue carbon markets are developed with appropriate scientific benchmarks.